semaphoreci/docs/docs/reference/semaphore-changelog.md

 **Minor improvements and fixes:**

-- **(Fixed)** the issue where email invite was not sent to some collaborators during the project creation phase.
+- **(Fixed)** the issue where email invites were not sent to some collaborators during the project creation phase.
-- **(Fixed)** the issue where multiple instances of the project are created when the user clicks multiple times when choosing a repository.
+- **(Fixed)** the issue where multiple instances of a project are created, when a user clicks multiple times when choosing a repository.

 ### Week of December 14, 2020
 **(Improved) Ubuntu 18.04 image update**